CHUI-KA-CHUN/-c-CyHoKiYu-/GovAnnouncement_v1-1.md

-# ©️《CÿHőKìYŭ》— A creativity group —
+# ©️《CÿHőKìYŭ》— A creativity tribe —
 ## Announcements: Gov-Announcement

 Dear Readers/Followers,

-©️《CÿHőKìYŭ》— A creativity group —.
+©️《CÿHőKìYŭ》— A creativity tribe —.
 It is committed to safeguarding personal data in strict compliance with the *Personal Data (Privacy) Ordinance* (Cap.
 486) of the Hong Kong Special Administrative Region.

 We wish to inform our you that: